powercodeacademy/phase-3-ruby-building-applications-gems-and-bundler/README.md

 end
 ```

-**Run your test suite with `learn test` to see what gems you'll be adding to
+**Run your test suite with `bin/rspec` to see what gems you'll be adding to
 your gem file.
 Add the appropriate gems, specifying their version when
 necessary, to get the tests passing**.